 Success Story: A local restaurant implemented a comprehensive review management strategy across all their directory listings, responding to every review within 24 hours.
 Within six months, their average rating increased by 1.2 stars, and customer engagement rose by 47%.
 Most importantly, they attributed a 28% increase in new customers to their improved directory presence.

-To effectively manage reviews across directory listings:
+To manage reviews across your directory listings:

 - Set up alerts for new reviews on all directory platforms

-- Respond to all reviews—positive and negative—within 48 hours
+- Respond to all reviews, positive and negative, within 48 hours

 - Address negative reviews with empathy and solutions